hmallen99/viverse-docs/CreatorTools/webxr-optimization/README.md

 ### Select the best engine for the experience

-**Different web engines are well-suited for different types of experiences**
+**Different web engines are well-suited for different types of experiences**.
+While some native engines, like Unity, allow building experiences for the web, some developers may prefer to use an engine built specifically for the web.

 - Developer experience matters: developers should use an engine that they enjoy developing in.
 If you're already comfortable with Unity, then it makes sense to continue with that engine.
 If you're looking to jump into JavaScript development, but still want an editor, PlayCanvas might be the right choice.
 For programming and rendering specialists, Three.js and Babylon provide the opportunity to build up a 3D framework from scratch, or to grab one off the shelf from the extensive communities.
 - Be careful with file size: Without optimization, fully-featured C++ engines like Unity can have much larger application sizes than JavaScript engines like Babylon.js, Three.js, and PlayCanvas.
 If you don't need all of the features of Unity, using a javascript-based engine may make bundle size optimization easier.
 Users on mobile devices typically prefer smaller app sizes, as they may be on a cellular network.